gdavidi/HealthCare-Project/README.md

 ## About The Project

-In this project you will find an implementation of both Supervised and Unsupervised learning algorithms.
+In this project you will find a ER (Entity Relationship) implementation in python and basic analysis looking for correaltions.
-Our main motivation was to look for meaningful insights about the unemployed rate in the various cities in Israel.

 <!-- Dataset -->